Holiday Traditions, Old and New, in Raleigh, N.C.

 Movies at The Cary Theater

 The holiday season is one of the most popular times of the year to head to the movie theaters, so try out this unique experience: The Cary Theater, housed in a historic property in downtown Cary, opened up in 2014 and offering independent film showings, music and other live performances.
-They'll be showing seasonal movies like "National Lampoon's Christmas Vacation," "Love The Coopers," "Prancer," "A Christmas Carol," "The Polar Express," "A Christmas Story" and more before the end of the year.
+They'll be showing seasonal movies including "National Lampoon's Christmas Vacation," "White Christmas," "The Polar Express," "It's a Wonderful Life," "A Christmas Story" and "Elf" before the end of the year.

 Christmas carols, a tree lighting, horse-drawn carriages, cookie decorating and a visit from Santa in charming historic downtown Apex—this annual tradition has so much to love.
 Don't miss the Grand Christmas Parade on Sat.!